reactjs/react.dev/src/content/learn/javascript-in-jsx-with-curly-braces.md

 </Sandpack>

-You can also create a separate function that will return this expression when called.
+You can also create a separate function that returns this expression, then call it between curly braces, like `getImageUrl` below:

-1. Define a function `getImageUrl` that will receive `person` object as its parameter.
-2. Make this function return a URL string that is made up of dynamic values extracted from the `person` object.
-3. To use this URL string, pass a function call with the `person` object as its argument to the `src` attribute between curly braces: `{getImageUrl(person)}`.

 <Sandpack>